 Again, the estimators on the right-hand side of the above equation are statistically independent as they are obtained from different measurements.
 In total the estimator in Eq.\,\eqref{Eq_estimator_xi_c_RP1} requires $3L_{\text{RP1}}K_{\text{RP1}}$ state samples.

 \textbf{Scheme RP2.} Alternatively, we can estimate $\exs{J_{\alpha}}^{2}$ separately.
 For this purpose, we choose also $L_{\text{RP}}$ random pairs $(\mathcal{I}_{l}, \mathcal{J}_{l})$.
 However, in each experimental run only one qubit is measured.
-Thus for $K_{\text{RP}}$ measurements of the pair $(\mathcal{I}_{l}, \mathcal{J}_{l})$, we measure $\frac{K_{\text{RP}}}{2}$-times the spin of qubit $\mathcal{I}_{l}$ and $\frac{K_{\text{RP}}}{2}$-times the spin of qubit $\mathcal{J}_{l}$.
+Thus for $K_{\text{RP}}$ measurements of the pair $(\mathcal{I}_{l}, \mathcal{J}_{l})$, we measure $\frac{K_{\text{RP}}}{2}$ times the spin of qubit $\mathcal{I}_{l}$ and $\frac{K_{\text{RP}}}{2}$ times the spin of qubit $\mathcal{J}_{l}$.
 An estimator is retrieved by the product of the results for each pair $(\mathcal{I}_{l}, \mathcal{J}_{l})$, i.e., $\exs{J_{\alpha}}^{2}$ can be obtained by the estimator

 In the derivation of the above estimator all pairs $(i,j)$ have to be considered.
 Hence, we use the uniform probability distribution $\mathbb{P}(\mathcal{I}_{l}=i,\mathcal{J}_{l}=j)=\frac{1}{N^{2}}$ for all $i,j\in\{1,\ldots,N\}$.
 Fig.\,\hyperref[Fig_xi_RP]{5\,(b)} shows a sketch of the estimator.
-In App.\,\ref{App_UnbiasedEstimators_RP}, we proof that the estimator in Eq.\,\eqref{Eq_J_alpha2_RP} is unbiased and hence we can compose for example the unbiased estimator
+In App.\,\ref{App_UnbiasedEstimators_RP}, we prove that the estimator in Eq.\,\eqref{Eq_J_alpha2_RP} is unbiased and hence we can compose, for example, the unbiased estimator

-The estimators for different spin directions are independent, as they have to be obtained from different data-sets.
-Finally, we assume that also $\exs{J_{z}^{2}}$ and $\expval{J_{z}}^{2}$ are estimated from different data-sets, which assures that all estimators on the right-hand side of Eq.\,\eqref{Eq_estimator_xi_c_RP2} are independent.
+The estimators for different spin directions are independent, as they have to be obtained from different datasets.
+Finally, we assume that also $\exs{J_{z}^{2}}$ and $\expval{J_{z}}^{2}$ are estimated from different datasets, which assures that all estimators on the right-hand side of Eq.\,\eqref{Eq_estimator_xi_c_RP2} are independent.
 This approach needs in total $4L_{\text{RP2}}K_{\text{RP2}}$ state samples.